-The Group is committed to a 50% reduction in its scope 1 and 2 emissions and a 30% reduction across 67% of scope 3 by 2032 (compared with 2021).
+By 2032, the Group is committed to a 50% reduction in its scope 1 and 2 emissions and a 30% reduction across 67% of scope 3 compared with 2021.(2)

 In September 2021, Veolia signed the Science Based Targets initiative's Business Ambition for 1.5 °C. In December 2023, following a long period of working with all our business units, the Group submitted its application to be listed for SBTi 1.5 °C and Net Zero.
-This application will be analyzed during H1 2024 and the result communicated in H2 2024.
+In July 2024, the SBTi validated Veolia's short-term emissions reduction target (-50% by 2032) and recorded the Group's commitment to reduce its long-term emissions to achieve net zero emissions by 2050.

-To achieve the 50% reduction in scope 1 and 2 emissions by 2032, we are acting on several decarbonization levers:
+To achieve the 50% reduction in scope 1 and 2 emissions by 2032, we are acting

-- Phasing out coal in our Energy business (€1.6 billion invested between 2018 and 2030). - Increasing methane capture rates at our landfill sites for non-recyclable waste.

-- Sorting and removing more plastic from incinerator inputs for the Waste business. - Improving energy efficiency across all business areas. - Decarbonizing the energy mix in Veolia-operated heat networks. - The Group also plans to use vehicles with lower greenhouse gas emissions (electric and hybrid engines, and lower-carbon fuels).
+- on several decarbonization levers: • Phasing out coal in our Energy business (€1.6 billion invested between 2018 and 2030). - Increasing methane capture rates at our landfill sites for non-recyclable waste. - Sorting and removing more plastic from incinerator inputs for the Waste business. - Improving energy efficiency across all business areas. - Decarbonizing the energy mix in Veolia-operated heat networks. - The Group also plans to use vehicles with lower greenhouse gas emissions (electric and hybrid engines, and lower-carbon fuels).